Ashraf7474/EDA-Analysis-on-UK-road-Accident/README.md

 And Most of the accidents occur in daylight time approx. 23K

 The top 3 districts in the accident rate are Birmingham,Leeds, and Bradford

+# Challenges Faced

+During the execution of our UK road safety project, we encountered several significant challenges.
+First and foremost, the data acquisition process involved handling a large and complex dataset, requiring careful data cleaning and preprocessing to ensure accuracy in our analysis.

+The Exploratory Data Analysis (EDA) phase brought challenges related to identifying meaningful patterns and correlations within the accident data, especially considering the multitude of factors involved in road accidents.
+Additionally, during the development of the Machine Learning model, we faced the challenge of selecting the most relevant features and optimizing model performance to accurately predict accident types.

+Creating the interactive Excel dashboard demanded a strong understanding of data visualization techniques and Excel functionality to present real-time data effectively.
+Lastly, synthesizing our findings and insights into a concise PowerPoint presentation required effective communication skills to convey the project's value and potential impact on road safety measures.
+These challenges were met with dedication, expertise, and teamwork, ultimately contributing to the success of our project.